Kavin-droid137/KRecipe/README.md

 # KRecipe
-I've created a app called KRecipe using React and CSS(who mentions CSS) with the help of Dev Ed or Edwin Simo
+I've created a app called KRecipe using React and CSS(who mentions CSS).
+Thanks to Simo Edwin @developedbyed.
+Thanks to React(LOL)
+Thanks to edamam.com for the API.